BE PART OF THE STORY: THE NEXT CHAPTER

 Original structure in East Capitol Dr.

-Once upon a time, in June of 1959, a small group of passionate community members came together to produce Sabrina Fair in the Arrowhead South Campus gymnasium.
-That first production sparked what would become Lake Country Playhouse & Academy—a home for storytelling built not by a single space, but by a shared belief in the power of theatre.
+In June of 1959, a small group of passionate community members came together to produce Sabrina Fair in the Arrowhead high school gymnasium.
+That first production sparked what would become Lake Country Playhouse & Academy — a home for storytelling built not by a single space, but by a shared belief in the power of theatre.

-Over the next four decades, performances took place in venues throughout Lake Country, including Hartland Community Hall, Oconomowoc High School, Lakeside Country Club, and Arrowhead’s Little Theatre.
-In 2002, that journey led to the acquisition of the historic Masonic Lodge—transformed into the intimate 82-seat black box theatre we proudly call home today.
+Over the next four decades, performances took place across Lake Country.
+In 2002, that journey led to the acquisition of the historic Masonic Lodge — transformed into the intimate 82-seat black box theatre we call home today.

-Our beloved Playhouse has served us well, but as our programming, education offerings, and community engagement continue to expand, the limitations of our current space have become increasingly clear.
+Our Playhouse has served us well — but as our programming, education, and community grows, the limits of our current space have become clear.
+We face real constraints:

 Accessibility for patrons, performers, and volunteers